Kilkenny Arts Festival 2026: The Ultimate Visitor Guide

 Best Places to Stay for Kilkenny Arts Festival 2026

-📍 Budget & Family-Friendly Options (Walkable)
+📍 Mid-Range & Family-Friendly

 📍 Luxury Option (Short Drive)

-Top Things to Do in Kilkenny Beyond the Festival
+Top Things to Do in Kilkenny Beyond the Festival#

-🏰 Historic & Cultural Highlights in Kilkenny
+🏰 Historic & Cultural Landmarks

 👉 Love castle adventures?
 Explore the Best Castles in Ireland.
 Did you know we have over 30,000??
 Don’t worry, they’re not all on the list!